-For students, many universities have a health services or peer education program where patients can speak to a healthcare provider about their options.
+For students, many universities have a peer education program or health services where patients can speak to a healthcare provider about their options.

 If you’d like to have a discussion in person, most counties in the U.S. have a health department that offers contraceptive services (or a referral for contraceptive services).
 Any organization that is a Federally Qualified Health Center (FQHC) is required to provide this service.
 You can use this online tool to find a health center near you.
 The best way to receive medically accurate information is to consult a healthcare provider.
 If you’re nervous about talking to a provider, you may find it helpful to first talk with friends, family, and peers about their experiences and tips on how to approach a conversation.

-There are many other reputable, unbiased online resources where patients can find more information about each contraceptive method, side effects, and patient reviews.
-If you prefer to find your information online, Afaxys recommends the Power to Decide website’s clinic finder tool that patients can utilize to find a provider.
-Another reputable source for information is the Centers for Disease Control and Prevention.
+There are many other reputable, unbiased online resources where patients can find more information about each contraceptive method, side effects, and patient reviews like Power to Decide or the Centers for Disease Control and Prevention.

 There are many misconceptions around contraception.
 With further research on contraception, more reliable educational resources, and continued advancement of contraceptive options, access to affordable contraception will continue to expand.